Find Grad Schools

 • Communicable Disease Specialist

 In 2016, there was an estimated number of 6,100 jobs in the United States for Epidemiologist.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Epidemiologist by 2026.
-There will be an estimated 600 positions for Epidemiologist per year.
+The BLS estimates 600 yearly job openings in this field.

 undefined